- About Us

 Minnesota provides subsidies through the Child Care Assistance Program to low-income, working families with children birth to 13.
 However, funding for the Basic Sliding Fee component of the Child Care Assistance Program has decreased by 28 percent (adjusted for inflation) over the past decade, leaving thousands of families on the program wait list.
 Child care provider reimbursement rates have eroded, too.
 Only a third of provider rates statewide are covered in full by CCAP reimbursements, forcing many providers to absorb the difference or pass it on to families.

-Children’s Defense Fund-Minnesota supports strengthening the Child Assistance Program, including by fully funding Basic Sliding Fee and increasing provider reimbursement rates so that families can afford child care that meets their needs.
+Children’s Defense Fund-Minnesota supports strengthening the Child Assistance Program, including by fully funding Basic Sliding Fee so that every eligible family can access it, increasing provider reimbursement rates so that families can afford child care that meets their needs, and implementing family-friendly policies to improve the child care experience for children and their parents.